(888) 595-9101 Call Now For Pricing and Availability

 The best candidates for assisted living communities are independent individuals who can still handle a bulk of their day to day activities without requiring a lot of assistance.
 It is because assisted living facilities typically assist retirees with self-care while offering more independence and privacy to the older generation.

 Because they take care of the elderly only, most occupants in assisted living communities are usually in their eighties.
 Many facilities will also not admit individuals who are younger than fifty-five.
 Studies also reveal that a majority of residents in the residential care facilities for the elderly are usually women because many outlive males who belong to the same age-group.
+While assisted living facilities are wonderful for people who can manage their personal needs, they often aren't equipped for more serious medical conditions.
+This is a crucial point of difference when considering assisted living vs a nursing home.

 Adults who reside in assisted living facilities can be afflicted with early stages of Alzheimer’s.
 Most of them converse coherently, and they can also comprehend directions without too much trouble.